Black holes don't source fast Higgs vacuum decay: Conclusions

 In section~\ref{bigBH} we considered the more difficult case of vacuum decay seeded by small black holes.
 Black holes in the artificial Hartle-Hawking vacuum (i.e.\ surrounded by a thermal bath that keeps the system static) can be computed via Euclidean analytic computation, finding the same phenomenon that happens at finite temperature: the non-perturbative suppression persists at temperature much above the instability scale (red curve in fig.\fig{SHH}) because higher temperatures are counter-balanced by a bigger thermal mass.
 This is a order one effect in the Standard Model.
 Black holes in the physical Unruh vacuum cannot be computed via Euclidean continuation, and we estimated its negligible rate.

 Finally, we mention a more general issue: are primordial black holes compatible with a generic landscape of deeper vacua separated by Planck-scale potential barriers?
-As black holes evaporate up to Planck-scale temperatures, vacuum decay could be enhanced for heavy scalars with thermal mass smaller than the Higgs (as long as thermal equilibrium still holds).
+As black holes evaporate up to Planck-scale temperatures, vacuum decay could be enhanced for heavy scalars with thermal mass smaller than the Higgs (as long as thermal equilibrium still holds), or in theories with negative squared thermal masses.

 \frenchspacing \paragraph{Acknowledgments} We thank A. Shkerin, S. Sibiryakov, D. Teresi, N. Tetradis for discussions.